KazeJiyu/game-of-life/README.md

 ## Implementation

-_*Disclaimer*_: This project has not been designed to be as simple as possible, but to produce a Game of Life easily configurable.
+> _*Disclaimer*_: This project has not been designed to be as simple as possible, but to produce a Game of Life easily configurable.
-If you're looking for a short and reactive Java 8 implementation, take a look at this gist : [ReactiveGameOfLife.java](https://gist.github.com/timyates/112627bf46040a8099ac) by [Tim Yates](https://gist.github.com/timyates).
+> If you're looking for a short and reactive Java 8 implementation, take a look at this gist : [ReactiveGameOfLife.java](https://gist.github.com/timyates/112627bf46040a8099ac) by [Tim Yates](https://gist.github.com/timyates).

 The [Generation](https://github.com/KazeJiyu/game-of-life/blob/master/src/main/java/fr/kazejiyu/gameoflife/game/Generation.java)
 class represents a set of cells, which is equivalent to one Game's generation.
-It provides several methods to launch the evolution (i.e. generate next generations) with tailored arguments.
-However, since the various parameters can confuse the code, the class [Evolution](https://github.com/KazeJiyu/game-of-life/blob/master/src/main/java/fr/kazejiyu/gameoflife/game/Evolution.java) provides a higher-level interface to configure a Game of Life.
+It provides several methods to launch the evolution (i.e. to generate next generations) with tailored arguments.
+However, since the various parameters can confuse the code, the [Evolution](https://github.com/KazeJiyu/game-of-life/blob/master/src/main/java/fr/kazejiyu/gameoflife/game/Evolution.java) class provides a higher-level interface to configure a Game of Life.

 The following code snippet shows how to: